-(slide-49) What are the artistic implications of a definitive likeness?
+What are the artistic implications of a definitive likeness?
 The shroud has been referred to as a "fifth gospel" in that it bears an authoritative testimony to the reality of Jesus Christ, his life, his death and his resurrection.
 The face on the shroud image goes into even greater detail concerning the man himself as both the anatomy and expression are not arbitrary.
 Here is much more than an ambiguous facial similitude.
-Because of the depth of detail the likeness bears an expression that clearly provides its own commentary on the recorded accounts of Christ.
+Because of the depth of detail the likeness bears an expression that clearly provides its own inherent commentary on the recorded accounts of Christ.
 Most artistic portrayals of Jesus are radically subjective.
 The image as provided by the shroud is not so.
-As demonstrated by this study, the image on the shroud is very specific and in this respect Jesus is not historically alien even in appearance and attitude.
+As demonstrated by this study, the image on the shroud is very specific and in this respect Jesus is not historically alien to us in appearance and attitude.

 Christ said of himself in relation to God: "He who has seen me, has seen the Father".
 The mission of the shroud is to be the transparence of Christ and of his face.
-Human beings have an inalienable right to be able to see the face of Christ and ponder him.
 To see the face of Christ is to gain understanding about the profound relationship between the human and divine natures.
 The accurately enhanced image from the shroud reveals a clear vision of this relationship in remarkable anatomical detail, even to the detail of a specific facial expression; an expression of equipoise and peace.
-Thank you.